Port F.C.: Academy development

-In 2015, Port opened its first youth academies, under a collaboration agreement with Pathum Khongkha school, U-14, U-16 and U-18 teams play in Thailand Youth League.
-An Under 14 team won 2019 Paris Saint-Germain Cup U-14.
+In 2015, Port opened its first youth academies, under a collaboration agreement with Patumkongka school, U-14, U-16 and U-18 teams play in Thailand Youth League.
+Port under-14 team won the 2019 U-14 Paris Saint-Germain Cup.

-Sponsorship

-The 2013 season kits was made by Grand Sport and sponsored by Singha Drinking Water and Port Authority of Thailand.

-The 2019 season kits are made by Grand Sport and sponsored by Muang Thai Insurance and Leo and Air Asia and Systema and TQM Insurance Brokers and Port Authority of Thailand.

-The 2021 season, Ari is new sponsors of club.

 Stadium

-Port F.C. moved into the PAT Stadium in Khlong Toei district, Bangkok in 2009 which proved to be a very popular move with local supporters.
-Attendances rose sharply over the year and the club took the decision to build two new stands to increase the capacity from 6,000 to 7,000.
+Port moved into the PAT Stadium in Khlong Toei district, Bangkok in 2009 which proved to be a very popular move with local supporters.
+Attendances rose sharply over the year and the club decided to build two new stands to increase the capacity from 6,000 to 7,000.
 Match tickets cost 100–120 baht and are bought from a small ticket office next to the stadium.

 The club has a souvenir shop which is located in the Stadium grounds.
 The shop stocks replica shirts, scarves and other merchandise.

 Stadium and locations by season records

+Kit suppliers and shirt sponsors

+List of Port jersey since their interceptions.